NotATinCan/NotATinCan.github.io/_reports/_rituals/2026-07-31-Breathing-Calm-s2.md

 A brief summary of my overall impression.

 The exercise was simple and easy to follow.
-Duration was short 3 minutes.
-Baseline mood "happy, content" energy 8 and arousal 5 befire exercise in a scale (1-10)
+Duration was short only a minute.
+Baseline mood "happy, content" energy 8 and arousal 5 befire exercise on a scale of (1-10)

 ⸻